Morgan Stanley slashes price target on American Well Corporation [AMWL] – find out why.

 Morgan Stanley have made an estimate for American Well Corporation shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on August 03, 2023.

-American Well Corporation [AMWL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.79.
-With this latest performance, AMWL shares gained by 0.81% in over the last four-week period, additionally sinking by -46.35% over the last 6 months – not to mention a drop of -61.66% in the past year of trading.
+American Well Corporation [AMWL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 22.03.
+With this latest performance, AMWL shares gained by 6.67% in over the last four-week period, additionally sinking by -33.64% over the last 6 months – not to mention a drop of -56.36% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for AMWL.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for American Well Corporation go to 2.80%.